rizqimtiaz/veritas-mesh-platform/README.md

 client can verify, in O(1) gas, that:

 1. The exact requested model was loaded (Merkle root over weights).
-2. The inference was run on a registered, non-slashed worker node.
-3. The output bytes were not tampered with after computation.

-This codebase is the reference implementation: a Next.js 16 dashboard ("Command Center"), an inference gateway API, the Solidity registry contract, and the crypto utilities that bind them together.
+Center"), an inference gateway API, the Solidity registry contract, and the crypto utilities that bind them together.